Faculty & Staff

 - a granular evaluation at the community level.

-She combines machine learning with new sources of data, such as satellite imagery, to highlight latent features relating to the distribution of aid.
-Her work has been advanced through the interdisciplinary social welfare/development engineering program at UC Berkeley and is supported by the National Science Foundation Innovations at the Nexus of Food, Water, and Energy Systems Fellowship.
-Her experience with multi-/bilateral development agencies (UNICEF NY, KOICA), research institutes (Harvard Malcolm Winner Center for Social Policy), and grassroots organizations (Nari Gunjan) in Asia and Sub-Saharan Africa directly informs her research and teaching.
+In her recent work, she combines artificial intelligence with satellite imagery to measure poverty and highlight latent features relating to aid distribution.
+Her work has been advanced through a Ph.D. in Social Welfare with designated emphasis on Development Engineering at UC Berkeley with the support of the National Science Foundation Innovations at the Nexus of Food, Water, and Energy Systems Fellowship.
+She has published in interdisciplinary development journals, and served on the editorial board of and ad-hoc reviewers for peer-reviewed journals.
+Her experience with multi-/bilateral development agencies (UNICEF NY, KOICA), research institutes (Harvard Malcolm Wiener Center for Social Policy), and grassroots organizations (Nari Gunjan) in Asia and Sub-Saharan Africa informs her research and teaching.
+In March 2021, Dr. Jung received an Azure grant for AI for Humanitarian Action from Microsoft for which she will serve as PI.

 Advanced Statistic Methods II: Generalized Linear Modeling and Other Advanced Methods